September 2019-Present Research fellow, University of Aberdeen, Aberdeen, UK

 Peer-reviewed for several journals (verified by publons profile)

-I am a systems physiologist with broad interests in understanding how energy metabolism dynamics shape the lives of individuals.
+I am a systems physiologist with broad interests in how changes in environment impacts metabolism and leads to physiological changes.
 Environmental stressors can affect the capacity of ecosystems and species.
 Currently indicators of health are used to estimate the impact of stressors on wildlife’s energy stores, survival and reproduction.
 However, we lack a comprehensive understanding of how changes in energy status drive changes in health and eventually population dynamics.
 To address this knowledge gap, I investigate how energy metabolism is affected by multiple stressors on a cellular level.
 I particularly focus on developing new analytical approaches to integrate multi-level and multi-tissue observations to infer physiological dynamics.

 I am currently accepting PhDs in Biological and Environmental Sciences, Nutrition and Health.